-The ACCC did not regard the market within which FTM services were provided to be effectively competitive in 2004.78 The ACCC found the level of market concentration to be close to that of two equal sized duopolists.79 The high sunk costs associated with installing PSTN and mobile infrastructure were considered to be a significant barrier to entry into the market even though the barriers were substantially mitigated by declarations of the essential input services.80 The ACCC found it unlikely that the market for the preselect basket of NLD, IDD and FTM services would be effectively competitive as prices were too high.81 The ACCC was also of the view that the FTM and MTAS market structures provided vertically integrated operators with the scope and incentive to use their control over access to the MTAS to engage in anti-competitive price squeeze behaviour.82
+The ACCC did not regard the market within which FTM services were provided to be effectively competitive in 2004.
+The ACCC found a high level of market concentration.
+He high sunk costs associated with installing PSTN and mobile infrastructure were considered to be a significant barrier to entry into the market even though the barriers were substantially mitigated by declarations of the essential input services.
+The ACCC found it unlikely that the market for the preselect basket of NLD, IDD and FTM services would be effectively competitive as prices were too high.
+The ACCC was also of the view that the FTM and MTAS market structures provided vertically integrated operators with the scope and incentive to use their control over access to the MTAS to engage in anti-competitive price squeeze behaviour.